Information geometric approach to the renormalisation group

 \mysection{Example} Here we introduce an example of a Lindblad generator which can be defined on any lattice and generates a renormalisation flow which commutes with translations (and hence does no active rescaling).
 Given this property, the quantity defined in Eq.~\eqref{betadensity} is non-increasing.
 The Lindblad generator is

 where the sum is over all neighboring pairs of spins on the lattice, and $U_{ij}$ denotes the unitary map swapping sites $i$ and $j$.

 The interpretation of this generator is that, after a small ``time'' $\epsilon$, we have a probability $\epsilon$ of confusing any given neighbouring pair of sites, hence losing short scale information.
 In fact, as we will see, a finite time $t$ amounts to erasing information up to a length scale $\ell \propto \sqrt t$.
-Hence the corresponding generator for the flow in terms of the lengthscale $\ell$ is $\mc L_\ell = \frac{2\ell}{\varepsilon^2} \mc L$.
+Hence the corresponding generator for the flow in terms of the lengthscale $\ell$ is $\mc L_\ell = \frac{\ell }{\varepsilon^2} \mc L$, where $\varepsilon$ is the lattice spacing.

 The fixed points of this generator, i.e.\ states $\sigma$ such that $\mc L(\sigma) = 0$, are precisely the states invariant under permutations of any two sites.
 According to the quantum de Finetti theorem, this implies that any reduced state on a finite number of sites has the form \( \int d\mu(\rho) \,\rho^{\otimes N} \) where $\mu$ is a probability measure on mixed states.
 Hence, due to the absence of active rescaling, the exact fixed points all correspond to {\em mean-field} theories.
 More interesting critical states must be identified through the asymptotic behaviour of the flow under a passive rescaling of the lattice spacing, i.e., in the continuum limit.